 - Wearing Personal Protective Equipment (PPE), where appropriate

 - You may need to sign documents at a distance and with your own pen

 Door entry fobs

 Contact us at Key.Fob@derbyhomes.org to order a key fob or if you need further information.
 Fobs can be collected on Tuesdays and Fridays from our London Road site through an appointment-based system.

 Grounds Maintenance and Communal Cleaning

 We have increased cleaning in some higher risk areas such as the council's Category 2 sheltered schemes, Parkland View and Rose Homes.

 All residents should be mindful of the risks that are present in all communal areas.
 Wear a face covering, practice social distancing whilst in communal areas and thoroughly wash your hands each time you return home.
 Remember - ‘Hands.
 Face.
 Space’.
 Cleaning communal areas will improve the overall appearance but will offer little protection from the virus.
 Signage regarding handwashing and social distancing is in place in all blocks of flats as a reminder.

 Report anti-social behaviour online or by phone.
 The service is running as normal.
 Much work will be carried out remotely, with visits taking place safely when necessary.

-We strongly encourage everyone to adhere to the guidance on the new, national restrictions.
+We strongly encourage everyone to adhere to the guidance on any current restrictions.

 We are unable to carry out any enforcement action against people who are not following government restrictions.
 If you are concerned and witness clear and serious breaches of the national restrictions they should be passed to the Derbyshire Constabulary using their online form: Tell Derbyshire Constabulary about a possible breach of coronavirus (Covid-19) measures.

 Allocation of council properties